DanielTockan/Crypto-Tracker/README.md

 #### Indvidual Coin Page

 The individual coin page acted as an individual wiki page for each currency, providing key stats and information specific to the coin.
-Creating this page required a different endpoint (coins/{id}/markets-charts") to the tracker page :
+Creating this page required two different endpoints.

+The below endpoint gathered the majority of the data found on the page:

 ```js
   useEffect(() => {